wohshon/pipeline-build/README.md

 	oc expose svc cakephp-example
 	```
+  * Jenkins Plugin

+    This demo uses the bindCredential Plugin, by default it is not installed.
+You have to install it manually.
+Some other plugins may be required to be upgraded as well

   * Start the pipeline build, the code will be deployed and promoted in the following flow